 Using Reports to Calculate Billable Time Per Person / Role

 Tracking your agency’s billable rates as people or roles is easy when using flexible online time tracking software.
-To see if Intervals might be a good fit for your time tracking needs, sign up for a free 30 day trial.
+To see if Intervals might be a good fit for your task and time tracking needs, sign up for a free 30 day trial.

 Photo credit: Victor1558